 The Hurricane classically rounds out with passion fruit, often in the form of a syrup, and lemon or lime juice.
 That’s it.
 Meaning, originally, the drink was not red.
 Eventually, fassionola syrup, a tropical mix of fruits and sweetener with a maraschino-cherry-red hue, made it into the recipe.

 That’s where the Tiki connection comes in.
 It’s certainly not the first drink that springs to mind when one conjures that tropical Mai Tai–Scorpion–Zombie oeuvre.
-Fassionola may sound like the name of a judgmental drag queen, but it’s the syrupy river that connects the flaming-fountain patio at O’Brien’s to the grass-hut world of Tiki.
+Fassionola is the syrupy river that connects the flaming-fountain patio at O’Brien’s to the world of Tiki.
 “It’s a very Tiki-esque mentality,” says Elliott of the Hurricane.
 “We make the passion fruit puree—nothing canned or saccharine or artificial.
 We put our own house-made grenadine with that—just a little to cut it—and also a tiny amount a coconut syrup we make.”

 In a way, Elliott is making his own fassionola, a tropical mix of ingredients that not only gives the Hurricane color but also that “laissez le bon temps rouler” (French for “let the good times roll”) character that’s celebrated in cocktails served in funky glasses with big, bold garnishes.
 Of course, that’s how fassionola likely began, as a proprietary house-made mix of lovely tropical ingredients behind the bar at Trader Vic’s in the early part of the 20th century.